-My current cowritten work, William Blake and the Digital Humanities: Collaboration, Participation, and Social Media, includes everything from media adaptations of Blake to Blake’s presence on sites like Twitter and Facebook, where the popularity of quoting Blake is second only to the Bible and Shakespeare.
+William Blake and the Digital Humanities: Collaboration, Participation, and Social Media, includes everything from media adaptations of Blake to Blake’s presence on sites like Twitter and Facebook, where the popularity of quoting Blake is second only to the Bible and Shakespeare.
 Our book examines Blakean smart mobs, Twitter feeds, and social networks as folksonomic alternatives to what we call the taxonomic tendencies of Blake’s collected editions from Geoffrey Keynes to the online William Blake Archive.
-William Blake and the Digital Humanities is currently under contract at Routledge.
+Mark Greenberg found it “[b]old, open, welcoming differences, valuing reception over authority.”

 Romanticism and Comic Studies

-My work on remediation and collaboration extends to my other scholarly activities.
+My work on adaptation extends to my other scholarly activities.
 In particular, my exploration of comic studies emerges from a consideration of Blake’s visual legacy.
 “Panelling Parallax: The Fearful Symmetry of William Blake and Alan Moore,” explores how Moore and artist Dave Gibbons transform the motif of symmetry into the panel layout for the fifth issue of their groundbreaking work Watchmen.
-My contribution to a book collection called The Ontographical Imagination – a collection I am also co-editing – focuses on the representation of the dead, and William Blake in particular, in Alan Moore and Eddie Campbell’s From Hell.
+I am also editing a special issue of Digital Humanities Quarterly with Anastasia Salter on “Comics as Scholarship,” where we encourage scholars to adapt their research into sequential art.

 Areas of Research

 - steampunk and alternative-history

 - comics and graphic novels